Bank of Canada rate cut necessary as pre-emptive strike

 Originally published in the Financial Times, on January 27, 2015.

-In this guest post, Alex Bellefleur, global macro strategist at Pavilion Global Markets, writes that the Bank of Canada was prudent to loosen monetary policy in response to the decline in oil prices.
+In this guest post, Alex Bellefleur, global macro strategist at PGM Global, writes that the Bank of Canada was prudent to loosen monetary policy in response to the decline in oil prices.

 Last week the Bank of Canada (BOC) surprised markets by cutting interest rates 25 basis points, leaving them at 0.75%.
 While some argue this move was unnecessary, we are of the view that the cut is needed as a pre-emptive manoeuvre to counter private sector deleveraging.

 Deleveraging processes tend to begin with asset price or income shocks (see: U.S., Spain, Ireland).
 Canada is currently undergoing an important income shock thanks to the collapse in the oil price, which will probably give way to an asset price shock.
 If history is any guide, this scenario will trigger a deleveraging process, which will represent a significant structural change for the Canadian economy.

 The economy has been going through a quasi-interrupted leverage supercycle since the mid-1990s, aided and fueled by the rise in energy prices over the latter part of this period.